 Some audits are routine and occur on a regular basis (such as monthly, bi-monthly or quarterly).
-At other times, we may audit very specific functions or areas less frequently (such as annually or biennially).
-These may be triggered by a concern or complaint, a question, audit trends, or information that other providers have had issues with this.
+In other instances, we may audit very specific functions or areas less frequently (such as annually or biennially).
+These may be triggered by a concern or complaint, a question, audit trends, or indicators that other providers have had issues in a specific area.
 Examples include but are not limited to the emergence of a recurrent trend or theme around an issue or topic; a single area consistently not met during subsequent audits; etc.